What's in our Corona Virus Info section:

 The sheet of Friday 20th March 2020 was the last issue until advised restrictions on public movement are lifted.
 Advertisers will be offered extra time online to replace time in print.

 Daily Info is a small business which has been at the heart of Oxford since 1964.
 We are facing enormous financial challenges at the moment, and like many small businesses we may not still be trading when this crisis is over.
 Until then we will be doing as much as we can to help our community and bring information to Oxford.
 Please get in touch if we can help you in any way.

 NHS 111 Online Assessment - General NHS advice about coronavirus (COVID-19) and what to do next if you think you have symptoms.

-As of August 2020, face coverings are mandatory on public transport and in shops, museums, galleries and cinemas - here's how to make your own face mask
+As of August 2020, face coverings are mandatory on public transport and in most indoor venues - here's how to make your own face mask